yohannes911/select2/doc/select2.md

 ### Protocol ###

-The Select 2 protocol is a wait-free synchronization primitive.
-It can select one and only one thread from two threads.
-It can be applied to safely execute critical sections.
-It has the following features:

-**The core selection protocol provides the following guaratees**:
+**`select2` is a wait-free synchronization primitive, that selects one and only one thread from 2 threads** (thats why it is called `select2`).
+The core protocol provides the following guarantees:

 * **safe**: one and only one thread is selected at any time
 * **wait-free**: the selection protocol eventually terminates (ie. in finite steps)

-**The application protocol provides similar guarantees, it can be used to execute critical sections with the following guarantees**:
+**The primitive can be used to safely execute critical sections.** The application protocol provides similar guarantees as the core one: it can be used to execute critical sections with the following guarantees:

 * **safe**: one and only one code is executed at any time (ie. does not occur parallel execution)
-* **wait-free**: each thread depends only on its code and does not depend on the other thread, hence iff the the threads own code is wait-free then the whole thread will eventually terminate
+* **wait-free**: if the code injected to the thread is wait-free then the whole thread is wait-free, will eventually terminate

 ### Implementation ###

-The application protocol is implemented in both **Java** and **Scala**.
+The application protocol is **implemented in both Java and Scala.**

-**Both API builds upon the Java-builtin primitive: `volatile`.
-Otherwise it does not use anything else, neither `synchronization` nor `atomic` values.**
+**Both API builds upon the Java-builtin primitive: `volatile`.** Otherwise it does not use anything else, especially **it does not use either `synchronization` or `atomic values`**.

 I'm not sure whether the API is of any interest, but here are some thoughts:

-* **Soft synchronization primitive**: I'm not a system/JVM engineer hence I'm not sure, just guess that the API doesn't build upon hardware support (ie. CAS).
+* *Soft synchronization primitive*: I'm not a system/JVM engineer hence I'm not sure, just guess that the API doesn't build upon hardware support (ie. CAS).
 Someone should verify this:-)
-* **Java 1.4 and-- support**: As far as I see the API could be extended to work with earlier Java versions prior to 1.5.
+* *Java 1.4- support*: As far as I see the API could be extended to work with earlier Java versions prior to 1.5.
-* **Promising benchmarks**: The early benchmark results are promising:-) (see details below).
+* *Promising benchmarks*: The early benchmark results are promising:-) (see details below).

 ### Status ###

-The protocol (in theory) and the API in its infancy.
-Both the proof and the API requires external revision.
+Both the theoretical protocol and the API is in its **infancy**.
+As of this writing it is 3 days old:-)

+Both of them requires **external revisions**.
+Any feedback is greatly appriciated:-)

-Protocol
+Protocol specification
 -------------------------------------------------------------------------------

 ### Datums ###